 Planning a trip – anywhere – is often quite a long-term activity.
 You spend hours browsing the internet, hours reading in guide books and blogs, checking reviews, making Pinterest boards…and suddenly you have a million sources, information, recommendations and a confused head on the top of it all.
 Where to start planning and how to put it all together so you don’t get completely crazy?
 These are my tips on how to plan your trip to Prague.
 From the local´s perspective.

-When planning a trip (not only to Prague), it´s good to only choose 4 – 5 good and trustworthy information sources in order not to get too overhelmed.
+When planning a trip to Prague, it´s good to only choose 3 – 5 sources max. in order not to get too overhelmed.
 They will help you to build the frame of your trip.
 For Prague I can recommend you the following ones.
-I´ve been using them myself quite often.

 YouTube channel Honest Guide Prague.
 It´s not a tour guide company – it´s a channel of two Czech journalists, Honza and Janek, who are making smart, practical weekly videos about Prague.
 And other cities as well.